vishaltak/gitlab-development-kit/doc/troubleshooting/asdf.md

 command not found: gdk
 ```

-A common cause of this error is an incomplete set up of `asdf`.
-To determine if `asdf` is set up correctly, run:
+A common cause of this error is an incomplete `asdf` setup.
+To determine if `asdf` setup is complete, run:

 ```shell
 which asdf